awslabs/simplebeerservice/README.md

 >Check it out!
 Open up s-resources-cf.json.
 In here is the cloudformation template that Serverless runs when you init a new project, create a new stage or update the resources associated with your project.
 In this project we have:
 - S3 bucket for web files.
-- CloudFront distribution associated with your S3 bucket as the origin.
 - Logging bucket for use later.

 **Congrats!
 You have successfully setup your Serverless enviroment.**